HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Experiments

 HAL3D consistently outperforms our DAL3D variant in all metrics, particularly 2.42 hours faster on average on labeling time, demonstrating the importance of our hierarchical labeling order for reducing manual workload.
 We also provide qualitative comparison in \cref{fig:visual_compare}.

-\paragraph{Ablation study.} \cref{tab:ablation} verifies the contribution of the main components of HAL3D on minimizing human labeling efforts, a key criterion for success for a human-in-the-loop approach.
-The second to fourth columns indicates:
+\paragraph{Ablation study.} \fg{\cref{tab:ablation_new} verifies the contributions of the main components of HAL3D on minimizing human labeling efforts, a key criterion for success for a human-in-the-loop approach.
+The second to fifth columns indicate:}

 $\bullet$ {\bf Prop.} if the label proposal network is used;

 $\bullet$ {\bf Hier.} if the hierarchical labeling strategy is used;

 $\bullet$ {\bf Sym.} if the symmetry checking is used.